puppetlabs/puppet-instruqt-tracks/pe-deploy-and-discover-lab-3-2/01-working-with-puppets-trusted-facts/assignment.md

     .\install.ps1 custom_attributes:challengePassword=PASSWORD_FOR_AUTOSIGNER_SCRIPT extension_requests:pp_role=<ROLE> extension_requests:pp_datacenter=<DATACENTER>
     ```

+    ✏️ **Note:** A rescue command is built into the Windows image; as an alternative to running steps 1-3, you can run the following in a new Powershell prompt:
+    ```
+    Get-PuppetInstallerScript
+    ```

 1. 🔀 Switch to the **PE Console** tab and log in with user `admin` and password `puppetlabs`.

 1. On the **Nodes** page, click the Windows node name to view the trusted facts for the new node.

+---
+## 🎈 **Congratulations!**
-🎈 **Congratulations!** You uninstalled the Puppet agent from your Windows node and purged it from the primary server so that you can reuse its node license.
+You uninstalled the Puppet agent from your Windows node and purged it from the primary server so that you can reuse its node license.
 You securely assigned the server's role and data center in your environment by installing the agent with trusted facts and provided an autosign password to enable certificate signing so that primary server can authenticate the agent.

 To continue, click **Next**.